xchen715/GSWproject/README.md

 # GSWproject
-This project aims to predict final game score according to half-time box score.
+This project aims to set a prediction model to forecast GSW final game score according to half-time box score.
+The whole process is automated and need to be luanch on a virtual machine.

 Following is the flow of the project.